Christina1281995/arcpy_toolbox_sen2cube/README.md

 ## Installation in ArcGIS Pro
-Simply download the [Proof of Concept.atbx](https://github.com/Christina1281995/arcpy_toolbox_sen2cube/raw/main/Proof%20of%20Concept.atbx) and then add it to your ArcGIS Project as shown below.
+Simply download the content of the folder "Sen2Cube_Toolbox") and then add it to your ArcGIS Project as shown below.
 This toolbox was created for ArcGIS Pro 2.9.

 <br>

 <img src="https://user-images.githubusercontent.com/81073205/155815217-aa0b22f6-822a-4f99-a693-b838ab87f63e.png" width="80%">
 <br>

-When opening the toolbox, you will see the two standalone script tools.
+When opening the toolbox, you will see the three standalone script tools.
 Each can be executed independently.

 <img src="https://user-images.githubusercontent.com/81073205/155879690-2d4dde5e-8c3f-4b74-97ad-cb9badd81522.png" witdth="50%">